 The latter half of the 1950s was a jubilant, optimistic era when life was comfortable and the future looked bright.
-In Britain, post-war food rationing was gone, France was enjoying the height of Les Trente Glorieuses and Germany was celebrating its Wirtschaftswunder.
-In the U.S., Wall Street, Madison Avenue, Abstract Expressionism, Modernist architecture and Cool Jazz catapulted New York to the global epicentre of the intersecting worlds of art and commerce.
+In Britain, post-war food rationing was lifted, France was in the midst of Les Trente Glorieuses and Germany was celebrating Wirtschaftswunder.
+In the U.S., Wall Street, Madison Avenue, Abstract Expressionism, Modernist architecture and Cool Jazz made New York the global focal point of both art and commerce.

 Not surprisingly, the colour black was not widely embraced.
 Morose and funereal, it had little place in popular culture of the day.
 With the exception of artists and beatniks, men generally avoided black attire excepting their dinner suit and possibly a grenadine or knitted tie à la James Bond.